aws/aws-eks-best-practices/content/security/docs/detective.md

 Yet another option might be to store the audit logs in S3 and use the SageMaker [Random Cut Forest](https://docs.aws.amazon.com/sagemaker/latest/dg/randomcutforest.html) algorithm to anomalous behaviors that warrant further investigation.

 ## Tooling
-The following open source projects can be used to assess your cluster's alignment with established best practices:
+The following commercial and open source projects can be used to assess your cluster's alignment with established best practices:

 + [kubeaudit](https://github.com/Shopify/kubeaudit)
 + [MKIT](https://github.com/darkbitio/mkit)